common name: deer flies, yellow flies and horse flies

 There are no effective biological control programs for controlling tabanids.
 There are native beneficial insects that target tabanids.
 Eggs are parasitizied by such Hymenoptera families as Trichogrammatidae, Scelionidae and Chalcididae.
 Diapriidae and Pteromalidae (Hymenoptera) and Bombyliidae and Tachinidae (Diptera) parasitize the larvae and pupa.
 Tabanid adults are used as provisions for nest building wasps.
 Cattle egrets and killdeer are also tabanid feeders.

 Currently there are no adequate means for managing populations.
-Traps are sometimes effective in control of small areas such as yards, camping sights, and swimming pools.
+Traps are sometimes effective in small areas such as yards, camping sites, and swimming pools.
 Trapping of nuisance flies has reduced their numbers on the Atlantic Coast of the United States.
 Traps have been effective when used around cattle that are confined to manageable areas.

 Figure 9.
 Ball trap, black sphere, used to lure biting flies.
 Photograph by Jason Squitier, University of Florida.

 Figure 10.
 Attractant trap, with black sphere, used to lure biting flies.
 Photograph by Andy Rasmussen, Florida A&M University.

 Figure 11.
 Malaise traps can catch large numbers of biting flies by simply being in their flight paths or by the use of attractants, such as CO2 and octenol.
 Photograph by Jason Squitier, University of Florida.

 Figure 12.
 A blue colored cylinder covered with sticky material makes an effective removal trap for deer flies and other tabanids when attached to a slow moving object (< 7 mi/hr).
 Photograph by R.F.
 Mizell, University of Florida.